 Note APIs that, for example, are access-controlled (see Security), support web cache validation, support CORS, or that use HTTP redirection will make use of additional HTTP status codes beyond regular codes such as 200 for successful GET requests and 400, 404 or 500 for error situations.
 See HTTP Status Codes.

-Clients have to be prepared to receive responses not documented in the OpenAPI definition.
+Clients should be prepared to receive responses not documented in the OpenAPI definition.
 For example, additional errors may occur in the transport layer outside of the server.

 10.3.
 Exceptions